HenestrosaDev/ios-interview-questions/README.md

 	Here, the `Drivable` protocol defines the "contract" that anything that is `Drivable` must have `start()` and `drive()` methods.

-	In object-oriented programming, you often use inheritance to share behavior:
+	In object-oriented programming, we often use inheritance to share behavior:

 	```swift
 	class Vehicle {